-4.1 Estimation
+5.1 Estimation

-I use two different modeling approaches to estimate the effect of UNGC membership on firm responsiveness.
-First, I run a series of a pooled logistic regressions using firm, sector, and year-level fixed effects.
-Second, I use an instrumental variables approach in order to mitigate potential selection bias.
+I use four different modeling approaches to estimate the effect of UNGC membership on firm responsiveness.
+First, I run a series of a logistic regressions using various combinations of firm, sector, and year-level fixed effects to measure both within-firm and across-firm effects.
+Second, I run another set of logit models on a subsample of multi-firm claims using claim fixed effects to isolate the within-claim association between UNGC membership and responsiveness.
+Third, I check the robustness of the logit fixed effects models using conditional logit and linear probability models.
+Finally, I use an instrumental variables approach in order to mitigate potential selection bias.

-5 Results and Discussion
+6 Results and Discussion

-5.1 Main Results
+6.1 Main Results

 Table 1 displays the results of six logistic regression models of firm response on UNGC membership.
 As predicted, the UNGC membership variable is positive and significant across specifications.
 To demonstrate that the significance of the UNGC membership variable is not an artifact of arbitrary covariate selection, I first report the bivariate model (Lenz and Sahn, 2018).
 The UNGC variable remains positive, significant, and of similar magnitude when controls are added in models 2 and 3.
-Models 4, 5, and 6 introduce year, sector, and firm-level fixed effects in different combinations.
+Models 4, 5, and 6 introduce year, sector, and firmlevel fixed effects in different combinations.
 The firm-level fixed effects absorb much of the variation in the dependent variable, and none of the control variables achieve significance when they are included.
 However, the UNGC membership variable remains positive and statistically significant in both models.
 The variable is substantively significant as well: in model 5, UNGC member firms are 15.9% [10.7%, 21.1%] more likely to respond to claims than nonmembers (see Figure 2).